 This is a guest blog post by Dave Cool.
 Dave is perhaps best known for having directed and produced the documentary film "What is INDIE?
 A look into the World of Independent Musicians".
-He is also an author, and former program director of the Centre St-Ambroise in Montreal.
 And yes, that's his real name.

 5 Ways to Impress Venue Bookers and Get More Gigs